 NCGA Public Links Championship

 The NCGA Public Links Championship began in 1966 at Spyglass Hill and is the premier event for the public-course player.
 The 36-hole stroke-play tournament has been played at Spyglass Hill every year, with the exception of 1992, 1996 and 1997.
 Beginning in 2013, the event began having Bayonet GC host one day and Spyglass Hill GC host the other.
-The reason for the change is due to an expanded field, allowing for more participants in the championship.
+The reason for the change was due to an expanded field, allowing for more participants in the championship.
+In 2016 the event moved to Poppy Hills and Bayonet GC.

 The tournament has always included a championship flight for players with handicap indexes of 5.4 or less and two handicap divisions for players with an index of 5.5 to 36.4.
 Beginning in 2013, with the championship and net fields being expanded, 120 players competed in the championship field, while another 120 competed in the net field.
 Historically, 40 players made up the championship field, while 80 players made up of two 40 player net fields.
 Contestants must be bona fide public course players who do not hold playing privileges in any course from which the general public is excluded.